 Record classes

-Record classes are more convenient to use in certain situations because they can be declared in a single line.
-The compiler automatically generates the constructor and overloads the equals() and toString() methods for them.
-We create them by writing record before the class name.
+Record classes are especially convenient in situations where we need simple data carriers.
+They can be declared in a single line, and the compiler automatically generates the constructor as well as implementations of the equals(), hashCode(), and toString() methods.
+To define a record class, we simply use the record keyword before the class name.

 public class Main {